contextmap/contextmap/README.md

 # ContextMap

-Knowledge sharing and collaboration in an event-driven architecture, with polyglot microservices and self organizing teams doing devops... it's a challenge.
+Knowledge sharing and collaboration in an event-driven architecture, with polyglot microservices and self-organizing teams doing devops... it's a challenge.
-Contextmap scans your code, generates documentation and visualizes it in a centralized dashboard: accurate, zero-effort and always up to date documentation
+Contextmap scans your code, generates documentation and visualizes it in a centralized developer portal: accurate, zero-effort and always up to date documentation

 ## Getting started